Vaccine Exemptions

 These laws require reporting one's choice.
 One choice is to stay up to date with the recommended vaccinations and report these vaccinations to Public Health.
 The other choice is to get and report an exemption.

 Follow the instructions on this page to make sure the exemption is applied to your child's immunization record.
+If you have any questions about vaccines or vaccine exemptions, contact the vaccine team.

 Important notice